Cai Guo-Qiang: Fireflies

 - Commissioned by the Association for Public Art with Fung Collaboratives on the occasion of the Benjamin Franklin Parkway’s centennial, with major support from The Pew Center for Arts & Heritage

-- 27 customized pedicabs adorned with hundreds of luminous colorful lanterns will glide along the Parkway at night, drawing on memories of the traditional lantern festivals of the artist’s childhood
+- 27 customized pedicabs adorned with hundreds of luminous colorful lanterns glided along the Parkway at night, drawing on memories of the traditional lantern festivals of the artist’s childhood

-- Opening celebration and world premiere is September 14th, with a special artist-led public performance
+- Opening celebration and premiere was September 14th, with a special artist-led performance

-- Free public rides in the pedicabs begin September 15th with one-way trips from Iroquois Park to Sister Cities Park and vice versa.
-Walk-ups are welcome and online reservations will be coming soon.
+- Free public rides in the pedicabs began September 15th with one-way trips from Iroquois Park to Sister Cities Park and vice versa.
+Walk-ups were welcome and reservations could be made online.

-members of the public are invited to board the vehicles to take rides up and down the Parkway from Sister Cities Park at Logan Square to Iroquois Park across from Eakins Oval
+members of the public were invited to board the vehicles to take rides up and down the Parkway from Sister Cities Park at Logan Square to Iroquois Park across from Eakins Oval

-In September 2017, the Association for Public Art (aPA) in Philadelphia presents a major new site-specific work by the internationally acclaimed artist Cai Guo-Qiang.
-Commissioned by aPA with Fung Collaboratives on the occasion of the centennial of the Benjamin Franklin Parkway, Cai Guo-Qiang: Fireflies invites the public to actively experience the grand boulevard as a nocturnal dreamscape conjured from the languorous movements of bobbing clusters of glowing handcrafted Chinese lanterns and groups of customized peddle vehicles.
-Nine hundred illuminated lanterns in a bevy of colors and shapes will float along the Benjamin Franklin Parkway, held aloft by a fleet of 27 pedicabs.
+In September 2017, the Association for Public Art (aPA) in Philadelphia presented a major new site-specific work by the internationally acclaimed artist Cai Guo-Qiang.
+Commissioned by aPA with Fung Collaboratives on the occasion of the centennial of the Benjamin Franklin Parkway, Cai Guo-Qiang: Fireflies invited the public to actively experience the grand boulevard as a nocturnal dreamscape conjured from the languorous movements of bobbing clusters of glowing handcrafted Chinese lanterns and groups of customized peddle vehicles.
+Nine hundred illuminated lanterns in a bevy of colors and shapes floated along the Benjamin Franklin Parkway, held aloft by a fleet of 27 pedicabs.

-Fireflies, the artist’s largest public art project in the US in a decade, runs for approximately four weekends: September 14 to October 8, 2017, Thursdays through Sundays from 6-10pm.
-Beginning September 15, members of the public are invited to board the vehicles to take rides up and down the Parkway from Sister Cities Park at Logan Square to Iroquois Park across from Eakins Oval.
+Fireflies, the artist’s largest public art project in the US in a decade, ran for approximately four weekends: September 14 to October 8, 2017, Thursdays through Sundays from 6-10pm.
+Beginning September 15, members of the public were invited to board the vehicles to take rides up and down the Parkway from Sister Cities Park at Logan Square to Iroquois Park across from Eakins Oval.

-The lanterns in Fireflies are being handcrafted in Cai Guo-Qiang’s hometown of Quanzhou, China.
-Their bright, twinkling lights evoke the artist’s own childhood memories.
-Among them will be orb and star shaped lanterns, as well as designs of emojis; pandas, roosters and tigers; space aliens and UFOs; cars, trains, boats, submarines, helicopters, and rocket ships; and hamburgers, sushi, and donuts.
-Transported to Philadelphia, their various colors and shapes evoke the diverse cultures and peoples that come from all over the world to take root in the United States.
+The Fireflies lanterns were handcrafted in Cai Guo-Qiang’s hometown of Quanzhou, China.
+Their bright, twinkling lights evoked the artist’s own childhood memories.
+Among them were orb and star shaped lanterns, as well as designs of emojis; pandas, roosters and tigers; space aliens and UFOs; cars, trains, boats, submarines, helicopters, and rocket ships; and hamburgers, sushi, and donuts.
+Transported to Philadelphia, their various colors and shapes evoked the diverse cultures and peoples that come from all over the world to take root in the US.

-Major support for Cai Guo-Qiang: Fireflies has been provided by The Pew Center for Arts & Heritage.
+Major support for Cai Guo-Qiang: Fireflies was provided by The Pew Center for Arts & Heritage.